DavidCasalod/nitka/README.md

-# CosmWasm Starter Pack
+# NTIKA Smart contract

+This is a simple smart contract developed using Rust and CosmWasm.
+The logic of this smart contract is basic: when we execute, the smart contract will increment the counter variable to one.

-This is a template to build smart contracts in Rust to run inside a [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.
+[Cosmos SDK](https://github.com/cosmos/cosmos-sdk) module on all chains that enable it.
 To understand the framework better, please read the overview in the [cosmwasm repo](https://github.com/CosmWasm/cosmwasm/blob/master/README.md),